 First, I put a few drops of dish detergent in a 32-ounce cup.
 I pop off all of the keycaps and put them the cup with enough water to cover them all, swirl it around, and let it sit for about half an hour.

 While that’s sitting, I rinse the mechanism with tap water in the kitchen sink.
 The water causes the decades of debris to clump together into waterlogged dust bunnies in the corners.
-I spray the keyboard down, turn the keyboard in both directions to let the water out, repeat a couple of times, then fish out anything that remains in the corners with a straightened paper clip.
+I spray the keyboard down and turn the keyboard in both directions to let the water out.
+Then I repeat a couple of times.
+If anything remains in the corners, I fish it out with a straightened paper clip.

 If there’s dirt in the grooves, scrubbing them with an old toothbrush takes care of it.
 Any dirt that remains on the surface typically doesn’t survive the toothbrush treatment either.

-Once I’m satisfied it’s clean, I towel-dry it as best I can.
+Once it looks clean, I towel-dry it as best I can.
 Then I swirl the keycaps around in their water bath one more time, then drain the water, pull the keycaps out, dry them off, and place them back on the board.
 Any remaining grime should come off easily with the same toothbrush you used on the rest of the keyboard.

 I let the keyboard sit for a day or two in a hot car to dry.
 As long as the keyboard is thoroughly dry, the bath treatment won’t harm it.
 I’ve revived a good half-dozen boards this way over the years.